 import io.restassured.response.ValidatableResponse;

-PrettyPrint() – It print the response body if possible and return it as string.
-Pretty printing is possible for content-types JSON, XML and HTML.
+PrettyPrint() – It prints the response body if possible and returns it as a string.
+Pretty printing is possible for content-types JSON, XML, and HTML.

-Below is the example of creating a test in Non-BDD format where I have used ValidatableResponse for the assertion of status and status line of the Response.
+Below is the example of creating a test in Non-BDD format, where I have used ValidatableResponse for the assertion of status and status line of the Response.

 public class Get_NonBDDDemo {